 Yes, Marianne is the spiritual grandmother of the design of the American Silver Eagle bullion coin.

-And like the French have done in all such times, they resisted.
+And like the French have done in all such instances, they resisted.

 And one of the symbols of that resistance was Marianne.

-After the liberation of France by Allied forces in 1944, into the immediate postwar period and beyond, there was less social and psychological need for such propaganda, and the French became less personally invested in such symbols even though Marianne continued to appear on coins and currency in a formal manner.
-She was the last person portrayed on the French franc before the changeover to euros, and her effigy has adorned the national side of different French euros since 1999.
+After the liberation of France by Allied forces in 1944 and into the immediate postwar period and beyond, there was not as much social and psychological need for such propaganda, and the French became less personally invested in such symbols even though Marianne continued to appear on coins and currency in a formal manner.
+She was the last person portrayed on the French franc before the changeover to the euro, and her effigy has adorned the national side of different French euros since 1999.

-Cleopatra (lived 69 BCE – 30 BCE) entered the romance and mythology of Western European culture long ago, but that romanticism exerts an attraction still today.
+Cleopatra (lived 69 BCE – 30 BCE) entered the mythology and cultural memory of Western European culture long ago, but that romance still exerts an attraction today.